Energy & Transportation

 We allow staff to flex their hours so that they can avoid traffic and transit congestion insofar as possible, given the requirements of their daily job responsibilities.

-We apply carbon offsets to all Foundation related air travel by staff, Board members, and guest speakers and Compton Fellows.
+We apply carbon offsets to all Foundation related air travel by staff, Board members, and guest speakers.

 We use 100% post-consumer recycled paper, and re-use paper whenever possible.

 We buy local, organic (or pesticide-free), and fair-trade foods whenever available at or below a 15% price premium.

 We buy sustainably-produced office supplies whenever available at or below a 15% price premium.

 We purchase 100% biodegradable and non-toxic cleaning supplies.